Optometrist Near You | James Tracey Eye Care

 Eye problems often manifest as blurred, distorted or double vision, blind spots, light sensitivity, flashes of light, or the sudden appearance of new floaters, among others.
 Sometimes people ignore serious eye problems if they are not in pain, or are managing to function using just one eye.

-If you experience vision changes, particularly if the onset is sudden, promptly visit James Tracey Eye Care in Midtown for an immediate assessment and treatment.
+If you experience vision changes, particularly if the onset is sudden, promptly visit James Tracey Eye Care in Woodcliff Lake for an immediate assessment and treatment.
 The earlier your eyes are treated, the better your chance of preventing complications.

 Get An Eye Exam If You Experience Any of the Following: